+A fundraising thermometer is included on all of our peer-to-peer website templates and can be easily added to any fundraising campaign.
 So what exactly is a fundraising thermometer, and what does it do?
 A fundraising thermometer is used to monitor the progress of funds raised for your online fundraising campaign based on the goals set forth by your organization.
-By setting clear goals for your fundraiser, your organization provides a clear understanding of what you wish to accomplish.
-Now, showcase a fundraising thermometer on your website so you outline the progress that has been made, and demonstrate visually how close your team is to reaching the established goal.
+By setting clear goals for your fundraiser in the planning stage, your organization provides supporters with an understanding of what you wish to accomplish financially.
+Showcasing a fundraising thermometer on your website demonstrates visually the progress that has been made and how close your group is to reaching the established goal.

-Online Fundraising Software
+Utilizing Peer-to-Peer Fundraising Software

-Implement an fundraising software solution for your fundraising campaign to help you collect and track pledges and monitor participant progress.
-With a customizable system, like DoJiggy Pledge™, event administrators are able to easily manage participant registrations, establish goals and track progress.
-As each participant registers, they are asked to create a personal web page where they direct potential donors to make online donations.
+Fundraising thermometers are an essential part of non-profit peer-to-peer and crowdfunding campaigns.
+With a customizable platform like our crowdfunding websites, event administrators are able to establish overall, team and individual fundraising goals and track on-going goal progress.
+Implement our fundraising software for your fundraising campaign to help participants easily register and collect donations and pledges for your organization.
+Administrators and others will be able to easily monitor participant and team fundraising progress.
+As each participant registers, they are asked to create a personal fundraising page where they direct potential donors to make online donations.
 As these donations are made, they are automatically calculated into the software system and will be tabulated as a portion of total funds raised.
-If participants receive cash or check donations, they can easily enter these amounts into the system so they also count towards the total goal.
-A fundraising thermometer on the campaign website will automatically go up as online pledges are entered from all participants.
+If participants receive cash or check donations, they can easily enter these amounts into the system so they also count towards the total goal and fundraising thermometer.
+A fundraising thermometer on the campaign website will automatically go up as online donations are entered from all participants.
 This system also allows organizers to track participants' progress against one another.
 They may choose to highlight top performers, giving others incentive to step-up their efforts in order to gain recognition or prizes.
-Find out more about DoJiggy Pledge or sign up for a 14-day free trial.Fundraising Resources